 History and Origin of the Chihuahua

-While it is true that when think of a Chihuahua, most of us immediately think of Mexico, but the truth is, the exact origin of the Chihuahua breed is a “bit” of a mystery.
+While it is true that when we think of a Chihuahua, most of us immediately think of Mexico, the truth is the exact origin of the Chihuahua breed is a “bit” of a mystery.

 For many years…

 It was thought that the Chihuahua might have first originated in Asia and was brought to the Americans during the New World by the Spanish.
-This theory however has been losing some of it’s appeal however as more and more DNA evidence seem to place the Chihuahua’s country of origin firmly within Mexico itself.
+However, This theory has been losing some appeal as more and more DNA evidence seems to place the Chihuahua’s country of origin firmly within Mexico.

-Caused some of the confusion is that its probable that at some point during the Chihuahuas history it was “mixed” or inter breed with some of the “toy breeds” from China.
+This, plus archaeological evidence found in drawings and wooden arts and crafts, has documented their existence up and down the country dating back to 100 AD and beyond.
+What has probably caused most of the confusion is that it’s probable that at some point during the Chihuahua’s history, it was “mixed” or interbred with some of the “toy breeds” from China.

 In either case…

-We here at IndulgeYourPet like to think of the Chihuahua as a native Mexican which is why we tend to believe the DNA evidence and feel that it’s probably a direct descendent from the native Techichi dog breed that existed during this same time.
+We here at IndulgeYourPet like to think of the Chihuahua as a native Mexican, so we tend to believe the DNA evidence and feel that it’s probably a direct descendant of the native Techichi dog breed that existed during this same time.

 Ok, now that we’ve…

-Got that all settled, let’s get back to talking about what makes the Chihuahua dog breed such a crowd favorite and why we here at IndulgeYourPet love this little guys so much.
+Have we got that all settled?
+Let’s talk about what makes the Chihuahua dog breed such a crowd favorite and why we here at IndulgeYourPet love this little guy so much.

-The first thing you’re going to want to know about Chihuahua puppies is that they’re going to be so small you can fit them in the palm of your hand!
+The first thing you’ll want to know about Chihuahua puppies is that they will be so small you can fit them in the palm of your hand!
 So be prepared for love at first sight!

-Tend to be solid in color but occasionally come in part color, part white.
+Chihuahuas also tend to be solid but occasionally come in part color, part white.
 Fawn is a popular coat color for this breed.
-And even though we personally find Chihuahua’s that are Merle in color very attractive, this coloration has been “officially” dismissed by the Federation Cynologique Internationale.
-So if you’re thinking about trying to purchase or adopt a “show” Chihuahua, this is something you’ll want to be aware of.
+And even though we find Chihuahuas that are Merle in color very attractive, this coloration has been “officially” dismissed by the Federation Cynologique Internationale.
+So if you’re considering purchasing or adopting a “show” Chihuahua, you’ll want to know this.

-Are either going to have an “apple” shape or a “deer shaped” head.
-The apple shape has a short snout whereas the deer does resemble that of an actual deer.
-They can also, have either a long and wavy coat or a short, smooth coat.
+They will either have an “apple” shape or a “deer-shaped” head.
+The apple shape has a short snout, whereas the deer does resemble that of an actual deer.
+They can also have a long, wavy, quick, smooth coat.

-The American Kennel Club differentiate between the two coat lengths and hold them as two separate breeds.
+The American Kennel Club differentiates between the two coat lengths and holds them as separate breeds.
 Both types, however, specify the apple head as the Breed Standard.
-There is no height limit on a Chihuahua, but they should weigh no more than fifteen pounds.
+A Chihuahua has no height limit but should weigh no more than fifteen pounds.

-As a “casual” observer of a Chihuahua, you may or not be aware of the fact that Chihuahua have somewhat of a legendary temper.
-Now we’re not going to suggest that in “some cases” this reputation of being a tiny, angry dog isn’t completely “unearned”.
+As a “casual” observer of a Chihuahua, you may or may not be aware that Chihuahua have somewhat of a legendary temper.
+Now we’re not going to suggest that in “some cases,” this reputation of being a tiny, angry dog isn’t entirely “unearned.”

-We feel it’s a bit unfair to “label” the who breed this way because generally speaking, these dogs can be loving, gentle and caring if raised properly and socialized like they were a larger dog.
+That said, however, we feel it’s a bit unfair to “label” the ones who breed this way because generally speaking, these dogs can be loving, gentle, and caring if appropriately raised and socialized like a giant dog.

-His or her fault that these fiery little devils choose to attach their entire being and purpose in life to their “owner” is it?
-We don’t think so which is why we place 100% of the blame on the owner if they have a Chihuahua that acts too aggressively to everyone but themselves.
+Is it their fault that these fiery little devils attach their entire being and purpose to their “owner”?
+We don’t think so, so we place 100% of the blame on the owner if they have a Chihuahua that acts too aggressively to everyone but themselves.

 Even the most “aggressive” Chihuahua can be taught and controlled with early socialization and obedience classes.
-You’ll just need to treat him or her like a regular dog and not totally shelter him or her from the outside world.
-This way, your Chihuahua will learn how to interact with other animals and people for himself and won’t always be on “hyper alert” mode!
+You’ll need to treat them like a regular dog and not shelter them from the outside world.
+This way, your Chihuahua will learn how to interact with other animals and people for himself and won’t always be in “hyper-alert” mode!

 Important “takeaways” any…

-Potential Chihuahua owner out to know about this breed is that:
+Potential Chihuahua owners out to know about this breed:

-- They are not a high energy breed, and therefore a walk or a thorough play time should be enough for this toy breed.
+- They are not a high-energy breed, so a walk or a thorough play time should be enough for this toy breed.

-- He is a companion dog, and will attach himself to one family member in particular.
+- He is a companion dog and will attach himself to one family member.

-- Which is why it’s not unusual for him to be a little overprotective of that family member, and this might be a problem without proper training.
+- This is why it’s not unusual for him to be a little overprotective of that family member, and this might be a problem without proper training.

-That thinks he huge, so be aware that he will threaten any other dog that he perceives as a danger to you.
-So, if you value your little Chihuahua, this will be one of the first traits you’ll want to train out of him with socialization, unless you don’t mind going to the veterinarian all that often to treat your little “macho man” for injuries.
+He thinks he is huge, so be aware that he will threaten any other dog that he perceives as a danger to you.
+So, if you value your little Chihuahua, this will be one of the first traits you’ll want to train out of him with socialization unless you don’t mind going to the veterinarian all that often to treat your little “macho man” for injuries.

-Generally speaking the Chihuahua dog breed will be devoted and loyal, and good with older children.
-Younger children which will typically be as needy as he or she is may not be a good fit because there is a chance that your Chihuahua may see this as “competition” which could end up badly for everyone involved.
+Generally speaking, the Chihuahua dog breed will be devoted, loyal, and good with older children.
+Younger children, who will typically be as needy as they are, may not be a good fit because there is a chance that your Chihuahua may see this as “competition,” which could end up badly for everyone involved.

-Where in most cases, our primary concern is for the safety of the child, because Chihuahuas are so small, often times it will be he or she that is in danger or being injured by an over enthusiastic toddler.
+Also, where in most cases, our primary concern is for the child’s safety; because Chihuahuas are so small, they will often be in danger of being injured by an over-enthusiastic toddler.

 This is why…

-Here at IndulgeYourPet, we will often recommend that families with younger children either hold off on getting a Chihuahua or instead choose a different dog breed, one that might be a better fit for your entire family.
+Here at IndulgeYourPet, we often recommend that families with younger children either hold off on getting a Chihuahua or choose a different dog breed that might be a better fit for your entire family.
 This is especially true if you have a ‘Teacup’ Chihuahua, the strand of this breed that has been bred to be small enough to never grow out of a teacup.

 Is the Chihuahua Dog Breed healthy?

-Chihuahua’s have terrible teeth due to their small jaws.
-So… you’ll want to be sure and brush or dogs teeth everyday and be prepared for a dental bill from the vet around the age of seven.
+You’ll have to live with some things about the Chihuahua dog breed.
+For example, Chihuahuas have terrible teeth due to their small jaws.
+So… you’ll want to be sure and brush or dog’s teeth every day and be prepared for a dental bill from the vet around the age of seven.

-Probably the most common cause of health problems in this breed, so keep him walked and be wary of overfeeding.
+Obesity is also a genuine issue and is typically the most common cause of health problems in this breed, so keep him walking and be wary of overfeeding.